anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 CKD develops slowly and often remains undetected until it reaches an advanced stage, as early symptoms can be subtle or absent.
 The disease is called "chronic" because it progresses over an extended period.
 Various factors can contribute to CKD, including diabetes, high blood pressure, and heart disease.
 Managing conditions like diabetes and hypertension is crucial to prevent or slow the progression of CKD.
 Early detection and management are key to controlling CKD and can potentially prevent the need for dialysis or a kidney transplant.
 By identifying key indicators in health data, it is possible to improve early diagnosis and enhance patient outcomes.
 Regular testing and monitoring play a significant role in managing CKD effectively.

-This dataset includes comprehensive health information for 1,659 patient.
+This dataset includes comprehensive health information for 1,659 patients.
 Each patient is uniquely identified by a Patient ID.
 It also includes a confidential column indicating the doctor in charge.
 This dataset offers a valuable opportunity to explore how various machine learning models can be used to predict CKD at an early stage.
 This analysis can help patients by providing them with better information so that they can make better decisions about their care.
 In a supervised learning environment, four machine learning algorithms are expermimented to predict CKD accurately.

 By analyzing demographic information, lifestyle factors, health behaviors, environment and occupational exposures, we can uncover disparities in CKD prevalence across different groups and potentially identify gaps in healthcare access.